 The Duke and Duchess arrive at the Royal Variety Performance at the @LondonPalladium.
 The annual event raises funds for @RoyalVariety and has been a fixture in the royal calendar for the best part of a century: pic.twitter.com/DoJl8dZMy3

 A video of William and Catherine arriving at the London Palladium Theatre.

 The Duke of Cambridge is presented with our 2019 programme & The Duchess of Cambridge receiving our winter garden posy of flowers including foliage from Brinsworth House garden, the care home supported by the Royal Variety Charity @KensingtonRoyal #Variety4Charity pic.twitter.com/bQmTXYGmjY

 — Royal Variety (@RoyalVariety) November 18, 2019

-Upon arrival, the Duchess of Cambridge will be presented with the bouquet called ‘Frosty Winter Garden’ that has real flowers & foliage picked from Charity’s care home – The Brinsworth House’s garden.
+Upon arrival, the Duchess of Cambridge was presented with a bouquet called ‘Frosty Winter Garden’ that has real flowers & foliage picked from Charity’s care home – The Brinsworth House’s garden.

-10 years old Lydia Jones presented the posy to Duchess.
+10 years old Lydia Jones presented the posy to The Duchess.

-The couple met with the cast of Mary Poppins including Petula Clark CBE, Zizi Strallen and Charlie Stemp.
+The cast of Mary Poppins included Petula Clark CBE, Zizi Strallen and Charlie Stemp.
 Rebecca English reported, “William asked where they were performing and Zizi told him it was the Prince Edward Theatre, opening this week.
 We are doing a show tonight,’ she added, explaining how the cast was racing to their performance after opening the variety show.
 ‘I love Mary Poppins!’
 William exclaimed.
 Petula Clark told Kate she would have to bring the children to the show, to which she replied: ‘They would love it.”